quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 Initial Packet.
 This has a number of considerations.

-* If a Retry Service maintains no per-flow state whatsoever, it cannot distinguish between valid and invalid non_Initial packets and MUST forward all non-Initial Packets to the server.
+* If a Retry Service maintains no per-flow state whatsoever, it cannot distinguish between valid and invalid non-Initial packets and MUST forward all non-Initial Packets to the server.

 * For QUIC versions the Retry Service does not support and are present on the